theparticleman/absolute-beginners-guide-to-docker/README.md

 This repo provides files to support the Absolute Beginner's Guide to Docker presentation.

+The slides for the JetBrains Webinar presentation can be found at https://tinyurl.com/wa9zp7sw.

 The slides for the SLC .NET User group presentation can be found at https://tinyurl.com/y4ar4z9h.

 The slides for the THAT Conference presentation can be found at https://tinyurl.com/y5n5eynz.